 Applied behavioral scientists and researchers impact our society and culture in a variety of areas, including social work, public health, law enforcement, special and regular education, medicine, and psychology.
 Practitioners in this field improve how people learn, work and live.
 As a pioneering institution in behavioral research and practice, the University of Kansas is an ideal place to further your studies in this field and prepare you for a career of helping others.
 The KU Department of Applied Behavioral Science offers a Master of Arts in Applied Behavioral Science, with all-online courses designed for busy professionals and students.
 You’ll receive high-quality education and training on a schedule that fits your needs, and are thoroughly committed to training the next generation of behavior analysts.

 We seek students who have backgrounds in psychology or education, with some clinical experience, who are interested in learning about the science of behavior and the field of behavior analysis.
 The online master’s program will include educational preparation required by the BACB for BCBA certification.
-An experimental master’s thesis is required with a defense scheduled on campus in Lawrence.
+An empirical master’s thesis is required with a defense scheduled on campus in Lawrence.

 The coursework accompanying the online master's degree has been submitted for approval to Behavior Analysis Certification Board (BACB) for BCBA certification.
 Approval should be in place by fall 2018.
 In addition, the program is accredited by the Association for Behavior Analysis International.

 The Association for Behavior Analysis International (ABAI) accredited master's program trains highly competent scientist-practitioners in applied behavioral science.
 The program offers courses on the empirical and conceptual foundations of behavioral science and its research methods, but emphasizes coursework and supervised experience in behavioral assessment, analysis, intervention and evaluation.
 Its mission is to advance empirically based solutions to problems of societal importance.